Error-First Callbacks

 });

-console.log("done");The function passed to forEach is a callback.
-But it's synchronous - it runs immediately, inline, on the same call stack.
+console.log("done");The function passed to forEach is a callback, but it is synchronous.
+It runs immediately, inline, on the same call stack.
 Every invocation of your callback completes before forEach returns.
 By the time console.log("done") runs, all five numbers have already been logged.
 The callback and the calling code share the same execution context.
-If the callback throws, the exception propagates up through forEach, through your calling code, and can be caught by a surrounding try/catch.
-Everything behaves the way you'd expect from sequential execution.
+If the callback throws, the exception propagates through forEach, through your calling code, and can be caught by a surrounding try/catch.
+It behaves like ordinary sequential execution with a function call in the middle.

-Now compare that with fs.readFile.
-When you pass a callback to readFile, the function returns instantly.
-Your callback hasn't been called yet.
-It gets called later, in a completely different call stack, after libuv signals that the I/O operation completed.
-The original call frame is gone.
-The synchronous flow has moved on.
+fs.readFile uses the same callback shape for a different execution model.
+When you pass a callback to readFile, the function returns before the I/O result exists.
+The callback has not been called yet.
+It runs later, on a fresh JavaScript stack, after libuv signals that the I/O operation completed.
+The original call frame is gone by then, and the synchronous flow has already moved on.

-This is the split that defines everything about async programming in Node.
-Synchronous callbacks are just regular function calls with extra indirection.
-Asynchronous callbacks are deferred execution - the function runs at a later time, in a later tick, on a fresh call stack.
-And this split is exactly where error handling gets complicated.
+That split shapes async programming in Node.
+Synchronous callbacks are regular function calls with extra indirection.
+Asynchronous callbacks are deferred execution: the function runs later, in a later turn, on a different call stack.
+Error handling changes at that split.

-It's easy to tell which kind you're dealing with in most cases.
-Any callback passed to a Node core API that performs I/O is asynchronous: fs.readFile, http.get, dns.lookup, child_process.exec.
-Any callback passed to an array method (map, filter, forEach, reduce) is synchronous.
-EventEmitter listeners (covered in Chapter 3) are synchronous - when you call emitter.emit('data', chunk), all registered listeners for 'data' run synchronously, in registration order, before emit returns.
+Most APIs make the difference clear.
+A callback passed to a Node core API that performs one-shot I/O is asynchronous: fs.readFile, http.get, dns.lookup, child_process.exec.
+A callback passed to an array method such as map, filter, forEach, or reduce is synchronous.
+EventEmitter listeners, covered later in this chapter, are synchronous too: when you call emitter.emit("data", chunk), all registered listeners for "data" run synchronously, in registration order, before emit returns.
 The setTimeout callback is asynchronous.
 The Array.sort comparator is synchronous.

-Where it gets tricky is user-space libraries.
+User-space libraries are where the difference can become unreliable.
 A library function might call your callback synchronously for a cached result and asynchronously for a cache miss.
-This inconsistency is a source of subtle bugs, and there's a name for it in the Node ecosystem: "releasing Zalgo."
-The rule, established early in Node's history by Isaac Schlueter, is strict: if a function ever calls its callback asynchronously, it must always call it asynchronously, even when the result is immediately available. process.nextTick() (covered in Chapter 1) exists partly for this reason - it lets you defer a synchronous result to the next tick, maintaining consistent async behavior.
+That inconsistent timing is a source of subtle bugs, and the Node ecosystem has a name for it: "releasing Zalgo."
+The rule is strict.
+If a function ever calls its callback asynchronously, it should always call it asynchronously, even when the result is immediately available.
+Node code historically used process.nextTick() for that deferral, but it is Node-specific and runs ahead of promise jobs.
+For many userland APIs, queueMicrotask() is the smaller portable deferral primitive.

 Continuation-Passing Style

-There's a formal name for the pattern of passing a callback that receives the result: continuation-passing style, or CPS.
-Instead of returning a value directly, a function "passes" the result to its continuation - the callback function that represents "what to do next."
+There is a formal name for passing a callback that receives the result: continuation-passing style, or CPS.
+Instead of returning a value directly, a function passes the result to its continuation, the callback function that represents what should happen next.

 Direct style looks like this:

-console.log(data.trim());You call a function, it returns a value, you use the value.
-The function returns control and the result to the caller.
+console.log(data.trim());You call a function, it returns a value, and you use the value.
+The function returns both control and the result to the caller.
 The program counter moves to the next line.
-Everything is sequential, everything is on the same stack.
+Everything is sequential, and everything is on the same stack.

 console.log(data.trim());

 });The callback is the continuation.
-It's the rest of your program from that point onward, packaged up as a function argument.
-Everything you want to do with the file's contents goes inside that callback, because that's the only place where data exists.
+It is the rest of your program from that point onward, packaged as a function argument.
+Everything you want to do with the file contents goes inside that callback, because that is the only place where data exists.

-There's an implication here that takes a moment to absorb: in CPS, the function you called never "returns" in the meaningful sense.
-Yes, fs.readFile returns to its caller (it returns undefined, actually).
-But the result doesn't come back through the return value.
-It arrives through a different channel entirely - the callback invocation.
+That inversion takes a moment to absorb. fs.readFile does return to its caller, and in practice it returns undefined.
+But the useful result does not come back through the return value.
+It arrives through a different channel: the callback invocation.
 The return value is irrelevant.
-The continuation carries all the meaning.
+The continuation carries the program forward.

-This has a cascading effect.
-If your continuation itself needs to do async work, its result also gets passed to a callback.
-And that callback's result goes to another callback.
+The effect cascades when the continuation needs to start more async work.
+Each step's result gets passed to another callback, and that callback's result goes to another callback.
 Each step's "rest of the program" nests inside the previous step:

 fs.readFile("config.json", "utf8", (err, raw) => {